The Ranger Clutch Fluid Protocol

 (c) Locate the fill-line in or on the reservoir.

-specified in your owner’s manual.
+fluid specified in your owner’s manual.
 Do not over-fill.
 If the

 reservoir has both minimum and maximum marks, suggest filling to